hazelcast/hazelcast-csharp-client/doc/dev/doc/gettingStarted.md

 }
 ```

 Here, the transaction will commit when `transaction` is disposed, because it has been completed.
-Had it not been completed, it would have been rolled back.
+Had it not been completed, it would have rolled back.
 Note that the explicit pattern is also supported, although less recommended:

 ```csharp
 var transaction = await client.BeginTransactionAsync();